francisnormand/GeometricEigenModeModel/README.md

 Download the data from this OSF repository: https://osf.io/rz3hw/

-Each folder downloaded needs to be placed in the data/ folder.
+Each folder downloaded from OSF needs to be placed in the "data/" folder structure of this GitHub repo.

 ### 2. Set up the conda environment